Zilliqa/apidocs/source/index.html.md

 }
 ```

-Check the pending status of transaction.
+Returns the pending status of a specified Transaction.

 ### HTTP REQUEST